A Head Full of Dreams: Poster and artwork

-Around 30 October 2015 anonymous posters were pinned up on the London Underground showing a geometric pattern, known as the Flower of Life, along with a note "December 4".
+Around 29 October 2015 anonymous posters were pinned up on the London Underground showing a geometric pattern, known as the Flower of Life, along with a note "December 4".

 Coldplay fans claimed that the symbol resembled the design on a T-shirt worn by Coldplay frontman Chris Martin at the Global Citizen Festival in New York.
 On 2 November, Coldplay posted the same piece of artwork as an animated GIF on their Twitter account, seemingly confirming that it would be the album cover and 4 December was the album's release date.
 One day later, they published another animated image of which the former was a detailed view.
 The artwork was created by Argentine artist Pilar Zeta in collaboration with the band.

 Oli Sykes, lead singer of British post-hardcore band Bring Me the Horizon, suggested that the flower of life symbol Coldplay used was similar to that of the design of Bring Me the Horizon's 2013 album Sempiternal.
 Sykes took to Twitter accusing Coldplay of "jackin our steez".
 He did however clarify in a NME interview that the "flower of life" is a universal symbol and has meanings across the world, none of which he owns the rights to.
 He also specifies that it had meaning to him and that he is simply acknowledging the symbol being spread and is happy for its doing so.

 Live performances

-At the Global Citizen Festival in New York Coldplay performed six songs, ending with the live debut of a new song, Amazing Day.
-They also played Amazing Day at TFI Friday, where they played four songs including the live debut of "Adventure of a Lifetime".
-During their concert at the Belasco Theater in Los Angeles they performed four songs from the new album, including the live debut of the songs A Head Full of Dreams and Up&Up.
-On 24 November Coldplay started releasing 10-15 second snippets of each song from the new album via Instagram at hourly intervals.
+At the Global Citizen Festival in New York Coldplay performed six songs, ending with the live debut of a new song, "Amazing Day", which was also performed at TFI Friday, where they played four songs including the live debut of "Adventure of a Lifetime".
+During their concert at Belasco Theater, in Los Angeles, they performed four new songs, including the live debut of "A Head Full of Dreams" and "Up&Up".
+On 24 November, Coldplay published short snippets of each new song via Instagram, at hourly intervals.
 On 7 February 2016, the band headlined the Super Bowl 50 halftime show.